incite v. to provoke, encourage, stimulate.

 For editorial or advertising inquiries please email: firstname.lastname@example.org

 Kevin Murphy, Editor

-Formerly US Bureau Chief with Datamonitor, reporting on the internet technology sector on a daily basis for Computer Business Review and ComputerWire, Murphy is also a regular contributor to The Register.
+Formerly US Bureau Chief with Datamonitor, reporting on the internet technology sector on a daily basis for Computer Business Review and ComputerWire, Murphy was also a regular contributor to The Register.

 Murphy has extensive experience conducting bespoke research and analysis projects for organizations in the fields of internet security and domain name services.

 ICANN panel on new gTLDs, London, September 20, 2011.
 Left to right: Kevin Murphy (Domain Incite), Lesley Cowley (CEO, Nominet), Lorna Gradden (Director, Com Laude), Rod Beckstrom (CEO, ICANN).
 Photo credit: ICANN

 Domain Incite Testimonials

 “Always informative, thought-provoking and insightful (or should that be ‘inciteful’?).
 Domain Incite has quickly established itself as a must-read for those in the domain name industry and ICANN followers.”